LukGizinski/hadoop_cluster_rpi_setup/README.md

-### HADOOP CLUSTER SETUP ON RPI
+### HADOOP CLUSTER SETUP ON Raspberry Pi 3B+

+## MOTIVATION

+Impress friends!

+Crush enemies!

+## DESCRIPTION

-> Hello I do this just beause I would like to experiment with Hadoop just for bit specjalny I’m intrested in setting up this cluster enviorment for Spark.
-I assume it will not perform well with Big Data because the RPI are tiny 1GB RAM units.
-It’s not my first try to get this up and run but t I want to document this process well.
-At this point of time I tried 3 times and 3 times failed.
-The problem is I did not document my mistakes well but there were different reasons why I did not make it.
-This time I will keep my notes here.
-And hopefully will share what went wrong.
-Have fun and don’t get frustrated.
+I would like to experiment with Hadoop just for bit and cheap option here is to setup this on RPI's.
+To be honest I’m most interested in setting up this cluster environment for Spark.
+I assume it will not perform well with Big Data because RPI's are tiny 1GB RAM units but hope it will do the job with small data sets.
+It’s not my first try to get this up and running but this time I want to document process well.
+At this point of time [05OCT2020] I already tried 3 times and 3 times failed but last time I was very close.

->In my previous design I thought to have 4 PI’s combained into cluster but now I think I will add one of old junky laptops that I have their like 2GB of RAM units.
-I’m not sure if it will work.
-I know that I can just get the th RPI but to be honest there’s so much electronic waste that I would like to give life after death to all those things.
+In my previous design I planed to have 4 PI’s combined into cluster but now because you can install Raspberry Pi OS on any computer I think I will add one of my old laptops.
+Why? because on master node I plan to keep only Hadoop and on old laptop node I plan to instal SPARK and as well SSH all RPI's from it.

 ### The concept is to have

 - 1 master node on RPI
 - 3 working nodes on RPI’s
 - The old laptop will be the 5th node with Spark and some other things.
 Also will use it to SSH all the Pi’s

-### Hardware:
+### Hardware spec:

 - 4 x Raspberry Pi 3B+
 - Network Switch
 - Old Laptop
-- Mini SD cards Samasung EVO PLUS 32 GB
+- Mini SD cards Samsung EVO PLUS 32 GB
+- USB stick

 ### Software: